WCAU: Notable former on-air staff

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+WCAU and WWSI transmit using WCAU's spectrum from a tower in the Roxborough section of Philadelphia.
+The stations' signals are multiplexed:

 On October 25, 2010, WCAU introduced its own version of WNBC's New York Nonstop channel, NBC Philadelphia Nonstop.
 This subchannel featured various news and entertainment programs, and a locally produced newscast at 7 p.m.
 On December 20, 2012, digital subchannel 10.2 became an affiliate of Cozi TV, which replaced the Nonstop network.
 34.5 (virtual 62.1) carries WWSI, as described below, with 34.6/62.2 carrying TeleXitos, under a channel share agreement.

 Analog-to-digital conversion

 WCAU signed on its digital signal on December 4, 1998.
-The station shut down its analog signal, over VHF channel 10, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal moved from its pre-transition UHF channel 67 to channel 34 for post-transition digital operations, because ABC affiliate WHTM-TV in Harrisburg, Pennsylvania continued broadcasting on channel 10 after ceasing channel 27 analog transmission that day.
-Through the use of PSIP, digital television receivers continue to display the station's virtual channel as its former VHF analog channel 10.1.
+The station shut down its analog signal, over VHF channel 10, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal moved from its pre-transition UHF channel 67 to channel 34 for post-transition digital operations, because ABC affiliate WHTM-TV in Harrisburg, Pennsylvania, continued broadcasting on channel 10 after ceasing channel 27 analog transmission that day.
+Digital television receivers continue to display WCAU's virtual channel as its former VHF analog channel 10.

 Channel share with WWSI

-On April 13, 2017, it was revealed that the over-the-air spectrum of sister station WWSI has been sold in the FCC's spectrum reallocation auction, fetching $125.9 million—the highest payout from the process.
-As a result, WWSI's signal is now co-located with WCAU.
-NBC had won similar spectrum bids using the Telemundo station in Chicago (which will be in similar arrangement with NBC O&O WMAQ-TV) and the NBC station in New York (also in similar arrangement with Telemundo O&O WNJU), but stated that in this case, the NBC station had a superior signal.
+On April 13, 2017, it was revealed that the over-the-air spectrum of sister station WWSI had been sold in the FCC's spectrum reallocation auction, fetching $125.9 million.
+As a result, WWSI's signal is now co-located with WCAU; NBC stated that the WCAU transmitter provided "superior coverage".

 Out-of-market carriage

 WCAU is carried in central and southern New Jersey on certain cable systems that generally receive local channels from New York.
-It is available from Comcast in select towns in southern Middlesex County, on digital channel 253, being moved there in December 2007 from analog channel 10 to "preserve bandwidth."
+It is available from Comcast in select towns in southern Middlesex County, on digital channel 253, being moved there in December 2007 from analog channel 10 to "preserve bandwidth".
 In Monmouth County, WCAU is carried on Optimum Monmouth and Monmouth/Wall.
 All of Ocean County receives WCAU on Comcast and Cablevision systems, and for Ocean County Comcast subscribers, WCAU is on digital channel 253, for the same reasons above.

 Comcast transmits WCAU to most of Sussex County in Delaware, except for Fenwick Island as the town uses former TCI (now Comcast) service, on channel 10.
 It is the only Philadelphia local channel remaining on the Limited Analog Service.
 Mediacom and Verizon FiOS do not broadcast WCAU in Sussex County.

 Comcast and Blue Ridge Communications also carry WCAU in Lancaster County, Pennsylvania.